jamesali/mpc-hc/docs/Compilation.md

     - Windows 10 SDK (10.0.17763.0 or any other version)
 2. Install the Windows 8.1 SDK → <https://go.microsoft.com/fwlink/p/?LinkId=323507>
     - When choosing which features to install you only need to select "Windows Software Development Kit".
-    - Alternatively you can use Windows 10 SDK, but then resulting binaries will require at least Windows 7 SP1, so you lose compatibility with Vista and 7 RTM.
+    - Alternatively you can use Windows 10 SDK, but then resulting binaries will require at least Windows 7 SP1, so you lose compatibility with Windows 7 RTM.

 ## Part B: Install Python 3 (optional)